Citation, DOI, disclosures and article data

 At the time the article was created Maxime St-Amant had no recorded disclosures.View Maxime St-Amant's current disclosures

-Pseudocirrhosis is a radiological term used to convey the imaging findings of cirrhosis, but emphasize that it occurs in the setting of hepatic metastases.
-It is most commonly reported following chemotherapeutic treatment of breast cancer metastases, although has also been reported before treatment, and with other malignancies 5.
+Pseudocirrhosis is a radiological term used to convey the imaging findings of cirrhosis but emphasizes that it occurs in the setting of hepatic metastases.
+It is most commonly reported following chemotherapeutic treatment of breast cancer metastases, although it has also been reported before treatment and with other malignancies, including pancreatic cancer, colon cancer, medullary thyroid cancer and esophageal cancer 5.